New Bochner type theorems: A mean value inequality

-In this section we prove a mean inequality which will be needed in the proof of Theorem \ref{main}. we firstly recall the following Poincar\'e-Sobolev inequality, see for example Theorem 2, page 386 and Theorem 3, page 397 in \cite{Br}. \begin{thm} Let $(M,g)$ be a closed $m$-dimensional smooth Riemannian manifold such that for some constant $b>0$,
+Now we prove a general mean value inequality.
+We firstly recall the following Poincar\'e-Sobolev inequality, see for example Theorem 2, page 386 and Theorem 3, page 397 in \cite{Br}. \begin{thm} Let $(M,g)$ be a closed $m$-dimensional smooth Riemannian manifold such that for some constant $b>0$,

 where $diam (g)$ is the diameter of $g$, $Ric(g)$ is the Ricci curvature of $g$ and

 Let $R=\frac{diam(g)}{b C(b)}$, where $C(b)$ is the unique positive root of the equation

 Then for each $1 \leq l_1 \leq \frac{ml_2}{m-l_2}, l_1 < \infty$ and $f \in W^{1,l_2}(M)$, we have